tianyaqu/mongodb-in-financial-market/query/matlab/README.md

 # query in matlab

-query fucntions relys on [decompress](https://github.com/tianyaqu/decompress) package,you may get and build that package at first place.
+query fucntions relys on [mongo-matlab-driver](https://github.com/gerald-lindsly/mongo-matlab-driver) ,as you can see i put the driver in project folder.

 # usage
 Firstly you need the two steps done before you make the query.